Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

                 random number generator seed for algorithms that are dependent on randomization [default= 1234]

         -x CHARACTER, --executionMode=CHARACTER
                 this main is divided in 3 modules: preprocesing, modeling, evaluating (predicting).
-Flag -x or --executionMode specify where should start this main script. <P_M_E | M_E | E>
+Flag -x or --executionMode specify where should start this main script.
+This is useful, for instance, to generate the same train/validation data one time and execute several approaches and/or algorithms. <P_M_E | M_E | E>

         -h, --help
                 Show this help message and exit